everywhereis/Greg/README.md

 .col_1 { width:8.2%; margin-left:2%; float:left; }
 ```

-And the HTML could go a little something along these lines
+And the HTML could go a little something like this;
 ```
 <ul class="myClass">
     <li class="col col_1"></li>